When Washington Hospital opened in 1958, it served a community of 18,000

 through an underground utility tunnel.

-four times the size of the current one.
-It also houses a building lobby
+four times the size of the previous one.
+It also houses a lobby and shell

-- The second floor houses a new 48 critical care beds in 5 different pods,
+- The second floor houses 48 critical care beds in five different pods, and

-- The third floor houses 68 medical/surgery beds, all private rooms and their
+- The third floor houses 68 medical-surgical beds, all private rooms and

 - A base isolation structural system allows the building, in an earthquake,

-to move 3 feet horizontally and/or allows for some vertical displacement
+to move three feet horizontally and/or allows for some vertical displacement

 during and after the earthquake.

-- A new seven floor, 658 car parking garage is being built adjacent to the
+A new seven-floor, 658-car parking garage was built adjacent to the Pavilion

-The third phase of the Master Plan calls for construction of a new inpatient
+further developed.
+This phase calls for construction of a new seismically

-tower to be completed in time for a state seismic deadline of 2030.
-This
+space, which will be completed in time for a state seismic deadline of

-birthing center, neonatal intensive care unit, medical and surgical nursing
+center, neonatal intensive care, pediatrics, medical and surgical nursing

-units and other support services to serve the growing community.
+units, and other support services to serve the growing community into

 Washington Hospital Healthcare System has adopted the 2010 to 2030 Site